cl-library-docs/common-lisp-libraries/docs/postmodern.md

 Macro: (execute query &rest args)
 ```

+Execute a query, ignore the results.
+So, in effect, Like a query called
-Like query called with format :none.
-Returns the amount of affected rows
+with format :none.
+Returns the amount of affected rows as its first
-as its first returned value.
-(Also returns this amount as the second
+returned value.
+(Also returns this amount as the second returned value,
-returned value, but use of this is deprecated.)
+but use of this is deprecated.)

 ### execute-file